jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/PRJNA393315/tutorial.rst.txt

    :width: 360px
    :align: center

-As for read 2, based on the per base content, it suggests that bases 0-5 are actually our feature barcodes (See the distribution of matched barcode positions on read 2).
+Based on the per base content analysis of read 2, it appears that bases 0-5 correspond to the feature barcodes, as evidenced by the distribution of matched barcode positions.

 .. image:: Pyplot_read2_per_base_seq_content.webp
    :width: 375px